JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

 Chances are you ended up here with a very specific use-case in mind.
-This section outlines a number of different but common scenarios and explains how this or a related package can be utilized to solve them.
+This section outlines a number of different but common scenarios and links to places that explain how this or a related package can be utilized to solve them.

+**What MLLabelUtils can do**

+- TODO: Use OneOfK encoding in which each row denotes an observation

+**What MLLabelUtils can NOT do**

 - `Compute classification metrics, such as accuracy or a confusion matrix <https://github.com/JuliaML/MLMetrics.jl>`_

 - `Compute margin-based loss functions, such as the hinge loss
   <http://lossesjl.readthedocs.io/en/latest/>`_

-- TODO: Use OneOfK encoding in which each row denotes an observation

 Getting Help
 -------------